marudhupandiyang/buddychat/README.md

 buddychat
 =========

-A IM chat for the people with anonymous one..
+A IM chat for the people with anonymous humans..

+Uses PHP , jQUery and Long polling techniques and several techniques for protection of site..